Mainvooid/The-game-of-life-applet/README.md

-# The-game-of-life-applet
-The Game Of Life Applet
+# The Game Of Life Applet

 Just run Gol.java